bashtools/mokctl/docs/testfix.md

 The CPU usage still seems quite high and I'm not sure if we will get 3 masters, 3 workers, and a load-balancer running.
 That would allow me to do a full Kubernetes-the-hard-way.
 Let's compare CPU usage to Kind.

-kind 4-node cluster uses around 20% CPU, k8sver 1.17.0
+kind 4-node cluster uses around 20% CPU

-mok 4-node cluster uses around 50% CPU, k8sver 1.18.2
+mok 4-node cluster uses around 50% CPU

 ## Finding the root cause

 ### Comparing Components

-Kind: Ubuntu 19 containers, containerd
+Kind: Ubuntu 19 nodes, containerd, kind-net, k8s version 1.17.0

-Mok: Centos 7 containers, cri-o
+Mok: Centos 7 nodes, cri-o, flannel, k8s version 1.18.2

 ### Comparing Logs

-View logs master and worker using `journalctl -xef`
+View logs on master and worker using `journalctl -xef`

 Kind - Logs stop once kind finishes